FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Click the "DMP" icon to enter the DMP command editing interface.

 DMP is a trajectory imitation learning method that requires prior planning of reference trajectories.
-In the command editing interface , select the teaching point as the new starting point, click "Add" and "Apply" to save the command.
+In the command editing interface. , select the teaching point as the new starting point, click "Add" and "Apply" to save the command.
 The DMP specific path is a new trajectory that mimics the reference trajectory with a new starting point.

 .. image:: coding/080.png
    :width: 6in